 Greenhouse Open 2018: Recruiting Lessons from Dropbox, Lyft, and Talkdesk

 Greenhouse Open gathered HR leaders from companies like Dropbox, Pinterest, and BuzzFeed to discuss everything from inclusion to analytics.
-Read on for some of the best takeaways from the first day of the event.

 It’s conference season, and this week, Greenhouse brought together hundreds of HR and finance leads for OPEN 2018.
 Here’s a sample of the panels along with some of the best takeaways from each.